OutSystems/docs-product/src/setup-infra-platform/setup/ssl-domain-cloud/ssl-domain-cloud.md

 </div>

+Certificates follow a chain structure that includes the root, intermediate, and domain certificate.
+You must provide a certificate that contains the complete chain.
+Some CAs provide the full chain, while others only provide the domain certificate, requiring you to assemble the chain.
+Before upload, validate that your certificate contains the complete chain.

 ## Upload the certificate in LifeTime { #upload-certificate }

 To use your domain on OutSystems Cloud, you must upload the SSL certificate before assigning it to the environments: